Contact: Jonas Macapinlac, Interim Director of Auxiliary Services

 Tel: (671) 735-2931 | Website: www.tritonstore.gu

-The University of Guam Triton Store and Gift Shop is conveniently located in the Student Center and is open to the University community as well as the public.
+The University of Guam Triton Store and Gift Shop is conveniently located in the Student Services Center and is open to the University community as well as the public.
 It carries textbooks, instructional materials, trade books, dictionaries, reference books, and school/office supplies.
 A variety of sundries, snacks, and beverages are available as well as gift items and quality clothing bearing the UOG logo.

 Food trucks and food vendors are available to serve the campus community with meals and cold beverages at reasonable prices.
 Food trucks are located in the center courtyard across from the RFK Library and are open for lunch to the general public Monday through Thursday.
 Food vendors are located at the School of Health building and the School of Business & Public Administration building and are also open to the general public Monday through Friday.